Vermont police release sketch of a person of interest in the killing of a retired college dean

 CASTLETON, Vt.
-(AP) — Vermont police on Wednesday released a sketch of a person of interest in the killing of a retired college dean who was shot dead last week while walking on her favorite trail near the Vermont State University campus.
+(AP) — Vermont State Police on Wednesday released a sketch of a person of interest in the killing of a retired college dean who was shot dead last week while walking on her favorite trail near the Vermont State University campus.

-The crime has shaken the small college town as police warn the public to remain vigilant.
+The crime has shaken the small college town of Castleton as police warn the public to remain vigilant and said they don’t yet know if the shooting was random or targeted.

 The composite sketch was created from witnesses’ accounts of a man they saw on the trail before they came across Honoree Fleming’s body, said Capt.
 Scott Dunlap, commander of the Vermont State Police major crime unit.
 Fleming died of a gunshot wound to the head while walking along the trail that follows a former railroad bed, police said.